Eastern Michigan hosts Toledo following Eleko's 24-point game

 Ypsilanti, Michigan; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Eastern Michigan plays Toledo after Sisi Eleko scored 24 points in Eastern Michigan’s 79-59 loss to the Kent State Golden Flashes.
+BOTTOM LINE: Eastern Michigan hosts Toledo after Sisi Eleko scored 24 points in Eastern Michigan’s 79-59 loss to the Kent State Golden Flashes.

-Eastern Michigan averages 7.4 made 3-pointers per game, 3.0 more made shots than the 4.4 per game Toledo allows.
-Toledo averages 70.2 points per game, 8.4 fewer points than the 78.6 Eastern Michigan gives up to opponents.
+Eastern Michigan scores 60.5 points per game, 3.7 fewer points than the 64.2 Toledo allows.
+Toledo averages 6.1 made 3-pointers per game this season, 0.8 fewer makes per game than Eastern Michigan allows.

 The Eagles and Rockets face off Saturday for the first time in MAC play this season.

-TOP PERFORMERS: Eleko is averaging 19.3 points and 10.1 rebounds for the Eagles.
-Olivia Westphal is averaging 10.1 points over the last 10 games.
+TOP PERFORMERS: Eleko is scoring 19.3 points per game with 10.1 rebounds and 0.9 assists for the Eagles.
+Olivia Westphal is averaging 10.1 points and 2.2 rebounds while shooting 38.6% over the past 10 games.

-Sammi Mikonovwicz is scoring 12.6 points per game and averaging 5.8 rebounds for the Rockets.
-Destiny Robinson is averaging 1.3 made 3-pointers over the last 10 games.
+Mikonovwicz is scoring 12.6 points per game and averaging 5.8 rebounds for the Rockets.
+Kendall Carruthers is averaging 12.5 points and 3.8 rebounds over the last 10 games.

 LAST 10 GAMES: Eagles: 0-10, averaging 62.4 points, 25.5 rebounds, 11.0 assists, 5.3 steals and 2.0 blocks per game while shooting 41.8% from the field.
 Their opponents have averaged 77.4 points per game.